const localhost = [4]u8{ 127, 0, 0, 1 };

 In this chapter, I want to implement a new small project with you.
 This time, we are going to implement a basic HTTP Server from scratch.

-The Zig Standard Library already have a HTTP Server implemented, which is available at std.http.Server.
+.
 But again, our objective here in this chapter, is to implement it from scratch.
 So we can’t use this server object available from the Zig Standard Library.

 7.1 What is a HTTP Server?

 But the messages that are transmitted inside this connection are in a specific format.
-They are HTTP messages (i.e. messages that uses the HTTP Protocol specification).
+They are HTTP messages (i.e. messages that use the HTTP Protocol specification).
 The HTTP Protocol is the backbone of the modern web.
 The world wide web as we know it today, would not exist without the HTTP Protocol.

 You may find the material about the HTTP Protocol available at the Mozilla MDN Docs1 , a great resource for you to also look at.
 It gives you a great overview on how HTTP works, and what role the server plays in this matter.